srmcnutt/ise_device_inventory/readme.md

 - the tool will build an inventory with a group per location and per device type.
 You can combine them in Ansible with a host pattern.
 For example dc01:&routers would select all of the routers at site dc01.
 Check the Ansible documentation for further details.

-- ansible inventory files cannot have whitespace or dashes in group names.
+- Ansible inventory files cannot have whitespace or dashes in group names.
 The tool will replace the location and device_type fields that have these characters with an underbar (_).

-- all configurables can set as environment variables for automation use.
+- All configurables can set as environment variables for automation use.

-- no, you cannot store the username or password in the config file.
+- No, you cannot store the username or password in the config file.
 ------------------------------------------------------------------------------

 # Contributing and modifying